kodezero1/SummarizeMe/readme.md

 3.  **Run the Application**: Start the development server to run the application locally. npm start
-Access the Application: Open your web browser and navigate to http://localhost:3000 to access the AI Summarizer.
+Access the Application: Open your web browser and navigate to http://localhost:3000 to access SummarizeMe.

 ## Usage
 Enter or paste the text you want to summarize into the provided input field.